chaudron/ovs_perf/README.md

 What is the IP address where the DUT (Open vSwitch) is running?
 10.19.17.133 What is the root password of the DUT? root
 What is the IP address of the virtual machine running on the DUT?
-192.168.122.186 What is the root password of the VM? root
-What is the IP address of the TRex tester? localhost What is the physical interface being used, i.e. dpdk0, em1, p4p5? dpdk0 What is the virtual interface being used, i.e. vhost0, vnet0? vhost0
+192.168.122.186 What is the root password of the VM (default: root)? root What is the IP address of the TRex tester? localhost What is the physical interface being used, i.e. dpdk0, em1, p4p5? dpdk0 What is the virtual interface being used, i.e. vhost0, vnet0? vhost0